Citizen Science Opportunities - Insects

 There are many opportunities for the public to help gather information that biologists and researchers can use in assessing species and their habitats.
 Sometimes our biologists need seasonal help with specific projects.
 That's when our volunteers become vitally important.
 Listed below are some citizen science weblinks.
 Some are for SCDNR programs while others take you to our conservation partners' websites.

-- Take photographs of bees and share with experts to help determine the range of various species.
+- Take photographs of bees and share with experts at Bumble Bee Watch to help determine the range of various species.

 Butterflies and Moths